m7a/bo-d5man2/README.md

 included by their file name _without extension_.
 This allows the LaTeX export to use a PDF file and the XHTML export to use a SVG file without changing the source file.
-Finally, D5Man's XHTML export also instantiates a simple automatic conversion from PDF to SVG in order to avoid that redundant vector images need to be stored in the attachments directory.
+Finally, D5Man's XHTML export also instantiates a simple automatic conversion from PDF to SVG in order to avoid storing redundant vector graphics in the attachments directory.

 Unlike legacy D5Man, an explicit list of all files attached is no longer needed to be declared in the documents themselves.